viritin/viritin-sb/README.md

 Declare an additional Spring Boot application to the test side for development mode runs and start via main method or with `mvn spring-boot:test-run`.
 Deploy the built jar file as you'd expect, no need for Vaadin specific tricks.

 Or just go to the `example` directory in this folder and play with that project.

+## Known limitations at this point:

+ * You can't make your Spring Boot application class(es) directly extend `AppShellConfigurator` due to assertions made at app start.
+To make those configs work for both dev & production, introduce a separate class for those configs, as in Example class.
+Probably this is a better habit anyway to keep Vaadin specific stuff separately.
+Not a biggie, but you'll face this if migrating existing projects...
+ * ~~Hilla is excluded, otherwise production mode fails (I'm probably excluding something that is actually needed in production )~~
+ * Good looking setup requires app to use parent ATM, try to check if e.g.  "Maven tiles" could help here.
+ * ~~Dev mode exclusion list fed to spring-boot plugin is hard coded -> might exclude something you actually need.
+Tried to workaround this by fixing a related bug in Spring Boot (plugin), but now I can't seem to be able to dynamically feed the list for it as a property 😬 I bet it worked before...~~ SB repackge exclusions not used at all in this branch...
+ * Using flow-maven-plugin (to override a performance issue & nasty warning).

+## Implementation details:

+ This is now a second iteration/version.
+The difference to the first version is that Vaadin dev mode deps are now declared to test scope only.
+Thus, no exclusions in the spring-boot:repackage is needed -> the PoC is much cleaner, simpler and more stable (I could even consider people trying it out in actual projects the need to maintain).
+So essentially implemented in the same manner as Testcontainers support in Spring Boot.

+The downside is that old farts might need to learn bit new things.
+There is now two Spring Boot main methods:

+ * Development mode server is started from a SB app on the test side, or with `mvn spring-boot:test-run`.
+ * The actual SB application will always try to be in production mode.
+Running it will fail if no priming build is done ( `mvn package`).

+## Random notes:

+ * ~~ Spring Boot has a bug/design flaw IMO: optional deps are getting into the artifact jar file (only devtools get excluded by default).
+Thus can't just declare vaadin-dev as optional -> hacks/profiles needed. ~~ Not affected by this branch using different approach.
+ * Gradle all would be simpler 🤪

 ## Modules in this repo: